Journalists love to cite polling data.

 apparatuses, where self-censorship is a well- ingrained survival

-, make it less likely that individuals will offer honest
+strategy, make it less likely that individuals will offer honest

 opinions on sensitive topics.
 The absence of reliable census data in